slackhq/circuit/.github/CONTRIBUTING.md

 # Contributors Guide

-Note that this project is considered READ-ONLY.
-You are welcome to discuss or ask questions in the discussions section of the repo, but we do not normally accept external contributions without prior discussion.

 ## Development

 Check out this repo with Android Studio.
 It's a standard gradle project and conventional to